Reinforz/twitter-oauth2-blog/README.md

   export const prisma = new PrismaClient()
   ```
-- `server/.env` to setup the port, client url and database url for the server.
+- `server/.env` to setup the port, client URL and database URL for the server.
 Make sure to ignore this file if you are working with version control
   ```dotenv
   DATABASE_URL=postgres://postgres:postgres@localhost:5432/twitter-oauth2
   CLIENT_URL=http://www.localhost:3000